 Naturopath Richard A, Marschall has operated the Natural Healing Clinic in Port Angeles, Washington. for many years.
-In 1998, the Washington Board of Naturopathy disciplined him for unprofessional conduct that involved treating an out-of-state patient he had not examined for "functional hypothyroidism"—an alleged condition sometimes referred to as "Wilson's Syndrome.
-In 2010, Marschall was criminally convicted of illegally marketing a growth hormone product for weight loss.
+In 1998, the Washington Board of Naturopathy disciplined him for unprofessional conduct that involved treating an out-of-state patient he had not examined for "functional hypothyroidism"—an alleged condition sometimes referred to as "Wilson's Syndrome."
+In 2010, Marschall was criminally convicted of illegally marketing a growth hormone product (HCG) for weight loss.
 In 2013, in response to this conviction, the board disciplined him again.
+In 2015, he surrendered his naturopathic license.
+In 2017, he was convicted again for illegally marketing HCG.
 This article describes these enforcement actions in detail.

 For more than 20 years, "functional hypothyroidism" has been promoted as "Wilson's Syndrome," a term concocted by E. Denis Wilson, M.D., who practiced in Florida in the early 1990s.
 The syndrome's supposed manifestations include fatigue, headaches, PMS, hair loss, irritability, fluid retention, depression, decreased memory, low sex drive, unhealthy nails, easy weight gain, and about 60 other symptoms.
 Wilson claims to have discovered a type of abnormally low thyroid function in which routine blood tests of thyroid are often normal.
 He states that the main diagnostic sign is a body temperature that averages below 98.6° F (oral), and that the diagnosis is confirmed if the patient responds to treatment with a "special thyroid hormone treatment."